Furikuda/bork/docs/internals/security.rst

 Modes: --encryption (repokey|keyfile)-[blake2]

-Supported: borg < 2.0
+Supported: bork < 2.0

-These were the AES-CTR based modes in previous borg versions.
+These were the AES-CTR based modes in previous bork versions.

-borg 2.0 does not support creating new repos using these modes, but ``borg transfer`` can still read such existing repos.
+bork 2.0 does not support creating new repos using these modes, but ``bork transfer`` can still read such existing repos.

 .. _key_encryption: